ratchet-stpup/CinnamonTools/extensions/0dyseus@CinnamonTweaks/HELP.md

 ### Auto move windows
 Tweak based on the gnome-shell extension called [Auto Move Windows](https://extensions.gnome.org/extension/16/auto-move-windows/) by [Florian Muellner](https://github.com/fmuellner).
 It enables the ability to set rules to open determined applications on specific workspaces.

+**Note:** If the application that you want to select doesn't show up on the application chooser dialog, read the section on this help file called **Applications not showing up on the applications chooser dialogs**.

 ### Windows decorations removal
 Tweak based on the extension called [Cinnamon Maximus](https://cinnamon-spices.linuxmint.com/extensions/view/29) by [Fatih Mete](https://github.com/fatihmete) with some options from the gnome-shell extension called [Maximus NG](https://github.com/luispabon/maximus-gnome-shell) by [Luis Pabon](https://github.com/luispabon).
 This tweak allows to remove the windows decorations from maximized/half-maximized/tiled windows.

+**Note:** If the application that you want to select doesn't show up on the application chooser dialog, read the section on this help file called **Applications not showing up on the applications chooser dialogs**.

 #### Dependencies
 This tweak requires two commands available on the system (**xprop** and **xwininfo**) for it to work.